Villiers family: Descent

-The Villiers family was settled at Brooksby, Leicestershire, from at least 1235.
+The Villiers family were settled at Brooksby, Leicestershire, from at least 1235.
 In the early 13th century, the tenant of Brooksby, Gilbert de Seis, married a member of the Villiers family, a line of minor gentry of Norman descent.
 The estate remained in Villiers hands for the next 500 years.
 At this time Brooksby consisted of the hall, the nearby Church of St Michael and All Angels, Brooksby, a small number of peasants' houses and a field system with common land.

 In the 16th century, the family was represented by George Villiers († 1606), a minor gentleman who is said to have been a "prosperous sheep farmer".
 He was High Sheriff of Leicestershire in 1591, and a Knight of the shire for the county from 1604 until his death.
 He was knighted in 1593.

 Sir George Villiers was married twice, and left nine surviving children.
 Among the children from his first marriage were the eldest son, Sir William Villiers, 1st Baronet († 1629), who became the ancestor of the Villiers baronets; Edward († 1626), who became Master of the Mint and President of Munster; a daughter who married into the Boteler family; and another who married into the Washington family.
 Among the children from Sir George Villiers' second marriage to Mary (née Beaumont, † 1632) were George († 1628), the favourite of King James I of England who was eventually created Duke of Buckingham, and his sister Susan († 1652), who married the 1st Earl of Denbigh.
 According to Thomson, Sir George Villiers is an ancestor of sixteen British prime ministers, from the 3rd Duke of Grafton to David Cameron.